 Probably the two most common and popular choices in floor surface covering—hardwood and carpet—each has a variety of characteristics that make them favorable in specific environments to match specific needs.
 Understanding the nature of the materials will allow you to make an informed choice about how best to use and apply them in various locations.

 Hardwood Flooring Virtues

-Low-allergy surface: The fact that carpet can attract and hold dust and microorganisms can also have an effect on anyone working or living in the space—especially if they suffer from allergies.
+- Low-allergy surface: The fact that carpet can attract and hold dust and microorganisms can also affect anyone working or living in the space—especially if they suffer from allergies.
 Every time you walk across a carpet, millions of tiny particles are cast into the air.
-With hardwood, though, all you have to do is wipe or sweep the surface clean and you are instantly free of those same potentially harmful particles
+With hardwood, though, all you have to do is wipe or sweep the surface clean, and you are instantly free of those same potentially harmful particles

 Virtues of Carpeting

-Physical comfort: The fact that it is soft and warm makes carpet just about the most comfortable flooring material you can stand on.
+- Physical comfort: The fact that it is soft and warm makes carpet just about the most comfortable flooring material you can stand on.
 This can be especially important when standing for long periods of time, where harder wood floors can cause pain in feet, ankles, and knees.
-A good carpeting with a dense foam underlayment is much more comfortable floor than hardwood.
+Good carpeting with a dense foam underlayment is much more comfortable floor than hardwood.

 - Economical: Most carpet is considerably less expensive than most hardwood materials.
 And although carpeting does need to be replaced every few years, perfectly acceptable carpeting may be available for less than $1.00 per square foot.
 Solid hardwoods, on the other hand, start at around $4.00 per square foot and go up from there.